-With a ‘fixed-price’ contract, your builder plans out every detail of your home and gets bids ahead of time and gives you a ‘final’ cost of your home (including the builder fee).
+With the ‘Fixed-Price’ option, your builder plans out every detail of your home and gets bids ahead of time, and gives you a ‘final’ cost of your home (including the builder fee).

-Of course, you are responsible for paying for any upgrades (i.e. allowance overages) and change orders, BUT your builder is financially responsible for covering mistakes (e.g. subcontractor mistakes or material mistakes) and labor/material price increases during your build.
-This gives your builder an incentive to keep mistakes to a minimum and to complete your home in a timely manner because his profit margin decreases with mistakes and/or with any material/labor price increases during your build.
+The ‘Fixed-Price’ model gives your builder an incentive to keep mistakes to a minimum and to complete your home in a timely manner because their profit margin decreases with mistakes and/or with any material/labor price increases during your build.

-Some builders do add clauses into the contract (e.g. You have 60 days from the execution of the contract to start construction, or else the builder has the right to re-price the project), so MAKE SURE to read the ENTIRE contract … clauses and all!
+Some builders do add clauses into the contract (e.g. You have 60 days from the execution of the contract to start construction, or else the builder has the right to re-price the project), so be sure to read the ENTIRE contract … clauses and all!

 Typically, you will pay your builder (via your construction loan) in a pre-determined draw schedule (i.e. a detailed payment plan in which you make payments to the contractor as work is completed).
 Again, this is something you want to be very clear on before you start building.